2026 Speaker Biographies

 Strategic, visionary leader with an established track record of building and leading multidisciplinary, global Informatics and IS/IT teams, driving change and simplification and delivering value through innovation.
 Over 20 years’ experience in the biotechnology and pharmaceutical industry working in both Discovery and Development leading projects, managing complex portfolios, driving change programs, identifying opportunities for strategic initiatives, and translating scientific and medical questions into innovative solutions.
 Areas of particular strength include: strategy development and implementation, translational medicine, biomedical and health informatics, evidence-based decision makings, data and decision science, and "Big Data" exploitation.

-Vinod Das, Pharma R&D, Drug Innovation and AI Enablement, Bayer Pharmaceuticals
+Vinod Das, Associate Director, Pharma R&D, Drug Innovation and AI Enablement, Bayer Pharmaceuticals

 Bayer Corporation